magentabusiness/magentabusiness.github.io/use-cases/fleet-tracking.md

     <div class="section-header">
         <h2>IoT fleet tracking dashboard structure</h2>
         <p>
-            The ThingsBoard dashboard for <a href="/docs/pe/solution-templates/fleet-tracking/">fleet tracking</a> is intuitive and organized into several key components that provide full visibility into fleet operations.
+            The IoT Hub dashboard for <a href="/docs/pe/solution-templates/fleet-tracking/">fleet tracking</a> is intuitive and organized into several key components that provide full visibility into fleet operations.
         </p>
     </div>
     <div class="dashboard-structure-block">